MechaKaradi/EarthquakeABM/Earthquake Disaster Relief Agent Based Model Narrative.md

 ### Housing
-Hospitals are [[Buildings]] with the ability to heal people.
+Hospitals are [[Building]] with the ability to heal people.
 Hospital will dispatch ambulances to collect injured or sick citizens IF there are beds available in the hospital.
 If no beds are available, no ambulance will be dispatched.
 A bed is considered occupied while an injured or sick person is in the bed.
 Citizens who are more healthy than a certain threshold will be discharged.
 For each hour that a bed is occupied, the hospital will heal the citizen by a certain amount.
 > [!question] Stretch Goal
 >Once citizens are at a determined ‘wellness level’ they will be released IF housing is available to them.
 Otherwise, they will be held until either 100% recovered, or unless housing is allocated.